csmith/chameth.com/content/posts/2022-12-30-infinite-avatars/index.md

 generating and serving is [available on GitHub](https://github.com/csmith/avatargen) if you're interested or want to replicate this for yourself.

+{% update "2024-12-06" %}
+After almost two years, the novelty of infinite avatars has worn off and I've retired the avatar generator on [chameth.com](https://chameth.com/), going back to a plain old static avatar.
+{% endupdate %}

 To finish off, I ran off a batch of 200 avatars and have selected the most interesting ones: